Moeefa/discord.js-command-handler/README.md

   execute(interaction) {} // The function to run your command.
 };
 ```
-All these configurations are optional.
-You can also take a look at: [_template.js](https://github.com/Moeefa/Discord.js-Command-Handler/blob/Discord.js-v13/commands/_template.js) and [_base.js](https://github.com/Moeefa/Discord.js-Command-Handler/blob/Discord.js-v13/commands/_base.js) files.
+You can also take a look at: [ApplicationCommandData](https://discord.js.org/#/docs/discord.js/main/typedef/ApplicationCommandData) to see all avaible configurations.

 ##### How to create commands
 In the commands folder, you can create another folder that'll be assigned as your command category automatically and in there, you can